 Lastly, cool for 10 minutes in pan and then transfer to wire rack to completely cooking.

-Bittersweet chocolate filling
+Making the bittersweet chocolate filling

 In a small saucepan, melt butter and chocolate together.
 Fold in confectioner's sugar and heavy cream and mix until smooth.